-Watch the video below to understand this concept of marketing.
+Watch this video to understand this concept of marketing better.

 If you offer services online, you can also direct your visitors to your case studies.
 It will prove to your visitors that some people out there trust you and that you have enough experience in your niche.

 Poor SEO Game